SingularisArt/Website/content/post/note-taking-with-latex-part-1.md

 end
 ```

-Again, you can get this information from <a class="center after" href="https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md">here</a>.
+Again, you can get this information from
+<a class="center after" href="https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md">here</a>.

-### Installing the Server for LaTeX
+#### Installing the Server for LaTeX

-Since we're using NeoVim to take notes using `LaTeX`, then let's install the `LaTeX` language server, which is `texlab`.
-You can view the source code <a class="center after" href="https://github.com/latex-lsp/texlab">here</a>.
+Since we're using NeoVim to take notes using `LaTeX`, then let's install the
+`LaTeX` language server, which is `texlab`.
+You can view the source code
+<a class="center after" href="https://github.com/latex-lsp/texlab">here</a>.
 To install it, run the following command:

 ```bash
 cargo install --git https://github.com/latex-lsp/texlab.git --locked
 ```

-Now, add this line to your init.lua:
+Now, add this line to your `init.lua`:

 ```lua
 require('lspconfig').texlab.setup{}